So, what is a Niche Topic and why is it so important?

 Make sure your niche will still hold it's value even after six months, one year, two years or even after five years from now.

 Remember, interest always changes.
-Make sure you select a niche that has the potential to hold your audience inside your blog and also make them come back regularly in future.
+Make sure you select a niche that has the potential to hold your audience on your blog and also make them come back regularly in future.